Shanklin to Ventnor Coastal Walk

 You can extend the walk by continuing west along the coast to St Lawrence and St Catherine's Lighthouse, the most southerly point on the Isle of Wight.

-Above Ventnor you can climb to the Ventnor Downs, the highest point on the island.
+Above Ventnor you can climb to Ventnor Downs and St Boniface Down, the highest point on the island.
 There's fabulous views, wildflowers, heather and New Forest Ponies to be seen on St Boniface Down.